xcdl/xcdl.github.io-source/pages/guide/metadata.md

 ### Is the option **enabled**?
 What is the option value?

 The majority of configuration options are boolean in nature, so the user can either enable or disable some functionality.
 Some options are different.
 For example `valueOf('libc/stdio/bufsize')` is a number, and `valueOf('libc/stdio/default console')` is a string corresponding to a device name.
-XCDL has to cope with this variety, and define the exact behavior of the system in terms of constraints and build-time consequences.
+XCDL has to cope with this variety, and define the exact behaviour of the system in terms of constraints and build-time consequences.

 In XCDL the value of an option consists of two parts.
 There is a boolean part, controlling whether or not the option is enabled, that can be accessed with `isEnabled('...')`.
 There is also a data part, providing additional information and accessed with `valueOf('...')`.
 For most options one of these parts is fixed, as controlled by the option’s `<valueType>` property: